gabriellemia/Jimini-project/README.md

 ## 💖 Acknowledgements

-Special thanks to the [SchoolOfCode](https://github.com/SchoolOfCode) for opening up a new world of possibilities for us.
-We're packed and ready for the adventure ahead!
+Special thanks to the team at [Hackathon Party](https://www.hackathonparty.com/) for this super fun weekend!

-A big shoutout to Siôn at ManyPets for his invaluable time, feedback and encouragement during our final project work.
+A big shout out to the [SchoolOfCode](https://github.com/SchoolOfCode) for opening up a new world of possibilities for us.

 ## 🧭 Roadmap

-- **Proactive Alerts:** Receive notifications via email, Slack, or SMS before your customers notice problems.
+-

-- **Customisable Alerts:** Choose how and when you want to be notified.
+-

-_..._
+-